SironaMiulescu/Linux-Shell/README.md

   -also supporting multiple pipes, input & output redirection \
   -a farewell message is printed at the closing of the shell\

- The three commands behave like the three linux commands.
-Minor adjustments have been made at dirname to print the current directory if no string was given
+ The three commands are meant to immitate the behaviour of the linux commands, but minor adjustments have been made.
+For example to dirname was added the possibility to print the current directory if no string was given.

- The shell and the commands were implemented for the Operating Systems assignment, lecture held at West University of Timişoara.
+ The shell and the commands were implemented for the Computer Science lecture in year 2,Operating Systems, lecture held at West University of Timişoara.